-phillips & hunt What is Pediatric Dental Abuse?
+phillips, hunt, walker & hanna What is Pediatric Dental Abuse?

 Dental abuse is a national epidemic.
 Specifically, if your case falls into these categories, it might be a case of dental abuse.